 Teachers give children and parents the opportunity to prepare healthy snacks as part of the nutrition education program.
-The Classroom Cooking Experience will be added to the classroom calendar.
-Parents are welcomed and encouraged to participate.
+Watch for the Classroom Cooking Experience on the classroom calendar.
+Parents are encouraged to participate.

 Food Allergy/Special Diet

 If your child has a food allergy or is on a special diet, a written report from your doctor will be necessary before we can alter or limit the prepared menus.
 This information is posted in the kitchen and carefully observed.